WurthElektronik/FeatherWings/SensorFeatherWing/README.md

 ## Introducion

-The Würth Elektronik eiSos Sensor FeatherWing is a sensor development board fully com- patible to the popular Adafruit’s Feather line of development boards.
-It consists of the follow- ing four sensors,
+The Würth Elektronik eiSos Sensor FeatherWing is a sensor development board fully compatible to the popular Adafruit’s Feather line of development boards.
+It consists of the following four sensors,

 * **WSEN-PADS** - Absolute pressure sensor (2511020213301)
 * **WSEN-ITDS** - 3-axis acceleration sensor (2533020201601)
 * **WSEN-TIDS** - Temperature sensor (2521020222501)